SEO vs PPC: Which One Has Better ROI?

 On top of that, PPC is a process of constant fine-tuning as your specialists test different bids, ad copy, keywords, landing pages and campaign settings until they hit the sweet spot.
 That means you can’t expect to have perfect ROI, and you’re likely to lose money on failed experiments.
 That’s all part of the process, but it’s one of the reasons PPC requires a bigger financial investment than you might expect.

-Along the lines of requiring a large financial commitment, PPC acquisitions come at a serious cost.
+Customer acquisition campaigns run through PPC come at a serious cost.
 Many large enterprises spend six and seven figures monthly on PPC, leading to comparatively high acquisition costs.

 It’s hard to avoid “banner blindness”